Email

 Owning your domain name and pointing the MX record to whatever hosting provider you want instead of self-hosting a server at home is the sweet spot for controlling your email while minimizing unforeseen headaches.

-It also has an aura of professionalism and trust when emails come from a custom domain instead of the retail @gmail, @yahoo, or @outlook ones.
+It also has an aura of professionalism and trust when emails come from a custom domain instead of the retail @gmail, @yahoo, or @outlook.

 Most of these providers also have the infrastructure to power your custom domain email services.
-In addition to the usual Apple, Google, and Microsoft, a few other well-known and powerful providers are Migadu, Proton and Fastmail.
+In addition to the usual Apple, Google, and Microsoft, a few other well-known and reliable providers are Migadu, Proton, and Fastmail.

 Email is the dependable system that everyone relies on, and nobody owns.